 Unlike the skilled migrant workers who can benefit from the freedom of movement in the ASEAN region, low-wage labour is much less regulated, partly due to the high number of undocumented workers, which involves greater risks of facing intermediation costs and middlemen in the recruitment process, and leads to a higher job insecurity and a lack of social protection.
 However, they represent the undisclosed underside of the economic success of the region.
 To tackle this issue, both countries of origin and of destination need to consult and agree on a legal framework at national and regional levels.

-A new study “Women Migrant Workers in the ASEAN Economic Community” was launched in Jakarta on July 7th, and formed the basis of discussion.
+A new study <link news women-migrant-workers-in-the-asean-economic-community external-link>“Women Migrant Workers in the ASEAN Economic Community” was launched in Jakarta on July 7th, and formed the basis of discussion.
 It contributes to filling a gap in current debates on women migrants as potential agents of development.
 In order to reach the maximal potential of the economic benefits of the ASEAN integration, skills development and job mobility have to be improved as women struggle to move up the value chain, and move away from the lowest and least-skilled occupations, where they are currently overrepresented.

 “The failure to make full use of the valuable human resource which women represent comes at a huge economic and social cost,” says Natalia Figge, Programme Manager for Gender Equality and Migration at the FES Office for Regional Cooperation in Asia.

 Discussions on the draft ASEAN Instrument on the Protection and Promotion of the Rights of Migrant Workers are still ongoing between the member states.
 It is hoped that the instrument will be adopted at the upcoming ASEAN Summit in the Philippines this November.
 An ASEAN instrument to look into the welfare of migrant workers would be a special achievement right in time for the occasion of the 50th Year Celebration of ASEAN. ###